Written by Jamie C. Martin of Simple Homeschool and Introverted Moms

 These days not only do I know more about what being an introvert truly means, I celebrate it and the gifts it offers my family.

-There’s a different brand of new year’s intentions for those of us introverted mamas, especially introverted homeschool moms–who by the very nature of the calling we’ve chosen have decided to surround ourselves with demanding, (usually loud) people all day every day.
+There’s a different brand of new year’s intentions for those of us introverted mamas, especially if we’re an introverted homeschool mom–who by the very nature of the calling we’ve chosen have decided to surround ourselves with demanding, (usually loud) people all day every day.

 If that isn’t courageous, I don’t know what is.

-Here they are, the introverted homeschool mom’s new year resolutions.
+Here they are, the new year’s resolutions for an introverted homeschool mom.
 Will you join me in taking them?

 1. This year I will adhere to that famous quote by Socrates: “Know thyself!”